byoung6/COVID/README.md

 The variables we chose to focus on/compare included: Fully vaccinated, Booster shots, ICU Patients, and Deaths

+## Data
 Our data on COVID-19 was scraped from multiple sources found through this link: (https://ourworldindata.org/coronavirus).

+## Selected Data and Definitions
+- Date, Location, and Continent
+- New cases smoothed (new confirmed cases of covid)
+- Icu_patients
+- Icu_patients_per_million
+- New_deaths_smoothed
+- New_vaccinations_smoothed
+- People_fully_vaccinated_per_hundred
+- Total_boosters_per_hundred
+- New_people_vaccinated_smoothed_per_hundred
+- People_fully_vaccinated
+- Total_boosters
+- New_vaccinations

+## Process
+- Defined target, in this case deaths
+- Selected features
+- started with linear regression, realized it wasn't flexible enough
+- switched to random forest regressor
+- trained model with USA data
+- ran the model for other countries for comparison
+- showcased results in other countries (with similar results and alternate to show effectiveness and vulerabilities of model)